hudikm/TrafficCounterDemo/docs/docs/index.md

 # ViewModel: A Simple Example

-!!!
-Note "Step-by-step tutorial"
-	**This example demonstrates use of Tutorial maker.**
+!!! tip "**This simple step-by-step tutorial is an example of use of the [tutorial maker tools](https://github.com/hudikm/PatchCreator).**"

 <!--tgen file='/home/martin/AndroidStudioProjects/TrafficCounterDemo/out.patch' lang=java tabs t_new="New" t_old="Old" -->